opengeospatial/developer-events/2022/Joint-OGC-OSGeo-ASF-Code-Sprint 2022/Presentations/ComplianceTestingTutorial/README.md

 Requirements: Web browser

-1. Create an account on the OGC Validator (https://cite.ogc.org/teamengine).
+1. Create an account on the OGC Validator.
+We will use the Beta version of the validator for this Code Sprint (https://cite.ogc.org/te2).
 2. Log into the OGC Validator.
 3. Select OGC from the list of test providers.
 4. Select OGC API - Features from the list of available tests.